ethereum/remix-ide/docs/debugger.md

 ![](images/a-debug-sol-state.png)

 ### Opcodes
-This panel shows the step number and the **opcode** that the debugger is currently on.
+This panel shows the program counter and the **opcode** that the debugger is currently on.

 ![](images/a-debug-opcodes1.png)